 High risk insurance auto policies are the same as regular or standard auto insurance contracts.
 The difference in risk profile can make one auto policy different or more expensive than the other.

 Although the risk calculation is different for a Non-Standard Auto Insurance company compared to a Standard car Insurance company, the Ontario Auto Policy, aka, OAP 1 is still the policy that governs both.
 This applies to commercial auto insurance too.

-The Ontario automobile Policy, OAP 1, is mandated and standardized, along with popular or MAIN endorsements or floaters of insurance, by the Financial Services Commission of Ontario (FSCO).
+The Ontario automobile Policy, OAP 1, is mandated and standardized, along with popular or MAIN endorsements or floaters of insurance, by the Financial Services Regulatory of Ontario (FSRA).

 Buying High Risk Insurance , also known as Non-Standard auto insurance, can be a daunting task of comparing and contrasting prices, quotes, coverage, how it affects others that live in your household, and especially the aspect of affordability and payment options.

 Referral checks, Better Business Bureau searches, Internet Reviews, Social Media presence and general research about the Insurance Companies, Brokerages and Agencies can help you make a better purchasing decision regarding high risk insurance Ontario.

 Finding the cheapest price with comparable car insurance coverage involves shopping around, and getting quotes from ALL High Risk Car Insurance Providers.